 Some of the best local art shows, events, and festivals include:

 Corn Hill Arts Festival is an award winning summer festival that features 100s of artists, musicians, and a beer and wine garden in historic Corn Hill that has been going down for 5 decades.
-The Park Ave Summer Art Fest is one of the city’s premier live events.

-It takes place along one and a quarter miles of Park Avenue near downtown from Alexander Street to Culver Road.
-The tree-lined avenue is a mixture of Victorian residential homes and apartments, small businesses, restaurants and cafes.
+The Park Ave Summer Art Fest is one of the city’s premier live events and it takes place along one and a quarter miles of Park Avenue near downtown from Alexander Street to Culver Road.
+The tree-lined avenue is a mixture of Victorian residential homes and apartments, small businesses, restaurants, and cafes.

-For more than 60 years, the M&T Bank Clothesline Festival has been another great art festival and the Memorial Art Gallery’s largest annual fundraiser and celebration of artists.
-You also can head downtown on the First Friday of each month as many of the best galleries and museums in your area put on a really fun night.
+For more than 60 years the M&T Bank Clothesline Festival has been another great art festival and the Memorial Art Gallery’s largest annual fundraiser and celebration of artists.

 Art Dealers & Appraisers